carlwhittick/magpie-developer-challenge/README.md

 - **Currency-Agnostic Price Handling**:
   - Supports various currency symbols, including `£`, `$`, `€`, `¥`, and more.
   - Handles and stores product prices in the smallest unit (e.g., pennies or cents) for accurate calculations, using the `Cost` class and the `CurrencySymbol` enum.

-- **Structured Data Output**:
-  - Saves scraped product data in a structured JSON file (`output.json`), which includes detailed information such as price, availability, and shipping details.

 - **Resilience to Layout Changes**:
   - Designed to work even if the website’s styling or layout changes, by focusing on data extraction rather than specific class-based or style-based targeting.